 Crafting great web destinations is not about technique.
 It’s not even about technology.
-You can have the best team, fast servers and amazing VCs behind you.
+You can have the best team, fast servers, and amazing VCs behind you.
 But those things, although important, don’t matter as much as the golden key: insight.

 Insight gives you an invitation to explore the customer’s mind.
 It lets you know what they want.
-Hence, you can engage in customer driven development.
+Hence, you can engage in customer-driven development.
 It’s like a compass for your journey.
 Here’s why insight is important:

 - It helps lead.
-Insight helps align your people towards new ideas and fresh perspective that aid in better serving customers.
+Insight helps align your people towards new ideas and fresh perspectives that aid in better serving customers.
 The best people want to work for insightful companies.
 Never underestimate the value of impactful projects, truly great employees want to be involved in them.

 - Your team becomes a pioneering entity.
 And this is the essence of entrepreneurship or intrapreneurship.
 These pioneering winds further empower your team to work more effectively in the projects and solutions that could improve the world.